 An added bonus…our teenager was so comfortable with the photographer that we all loved the genuine smiles from our senior!

 Car Flipping as a Small Business Idea for Students

-Once, I had a young man in my class that told me he wasn’t working anywhere.
-As he was 15 or 16, I was disappointed and so I asked him a few questions as to why.
+Once, I had a young man in my class tell me that he wasn’t working anywhere.
+As he was 15 or 16, I was disappointed, and so I asked him a few questions as to why.
 Come to find out he was too busy flipping cars!

 This creative young man was buying cars on Craigslist, fixing them up and then selling them back on Craigslist.
 He loved working on cars, so buying older cars with some problems and fixing them was great fun to him.
 What a great idea to use the skills he had already learned!